 - Public Transportation – There is NO public transportation available from the airport and the majority of the bus service is in Fort de France and Schœlcher.
 Keep in mind that there is less transportation on weekends and service ends around 6 PM daily.

 - Ferry – Ferries run in different parts of the island for around 6 Euros.
 Just make sure to get a round-trip ticket or say aller-retour.
 On our last day, we took a Ferry to Pointe du Bout and walked to Anse Mitan before heading back to Fort de France.

 Check out my video showing highlights from my Birthday trip to Martinique

 Additional Resource for Visiting Martinique

 Outside of going on the official website, and getting information from travel groups, before traveling to Martinique, I purchased Your Ultimate Guide to Martinique by travel journalist Francesca Murray.
-This travel guide contains loads of information including popular attractions, where to eat, accommodation suggestions, popular beaches, diving sites and more things to do in Martinique for solo and group travelers.
+This travel guide contains loads of travel tips including popular attractions of where to go in Martinique, where to eat, accommodation suggestions, beautiful beaches that are popular, diving sites and more things to do in Martinique for solo and group travelers.
 It is also the only Martinique travel guide that I’ve found in English.